wp-plugins/postman-smtp/readme.txt

 == Description ==

 Postman is a next-generation SMTP mailer compatible with all email systems.
 It is the first and only SMTP plugin to support both traditional passwords and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/), the [modern security mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
-With OAuth 2.0, there is **no need** to [store your email passsword](http://blog.codinghorror.com/youre-probably-storing-passwords-incorrectly/) in the WordPress database where hackers might find it.
+With OAuth 2.0, there is **no need** to [store your email passsword](http://blog.codinghorror.com/youre-probably-storing-passwords-incorrectly/) in the WordPress database where it might be found.

 Postman is *not* another WP Mail SMTP clone like WP Bank or Easy SMTP.
 It replaces the default WordPress SMTP library, PHPMailer, with the heavy-duty Zend_Mail.
 Never lose an email to PHP mail() again.